Liamm91/P1-Grassroots-LM0423/README.md

 ##Colour Scheme

-###The two main colours used are Green, and Silver.
+###The two main colours used are Green, and White.

 #Typography